alsora/CNN_Visualization/README.md

 - A video showing how the embedding changes through the t-SNE iterations.

 - The real images organized according to the embedding.
-This allows to see how t-SNE preserves local differences within the same class of images.
+This allows to see how t-SNE preserves local differences within the same class of images (N.B.
+Zoom on an area of the image to see something meaningful)

 ![alt text](https://github.com/albioTQ/CNN_Visualization/blob/master/t-sne.gif)